Search

 Tanjung Bungah Mosque

-To make purchases with a currency other than the one I usually use (Euro), I always use the Revolut card, which has many advantages.
-One of the biggest advantages of the Revolut card while travelling is the fact it does not charge additional fees for using a different currency.
+To purchase with a currency other than the one I usually use (Euro), I always use the Revolut card, which has many advantages.
+One of the biggest advantages of the Revolut card while travelling is the fact it does not charge extra fees for using a different currency.

 If you do not yet know the advantages of having a Revolut Card, you can find out more here.